cosmos/cosmos-sdk/x/params/atlas/atlas-v0.41.x.md

       // ...
     }
   ```
-4. Add the mint store key to the group of store keys.
+4. Add the params store key to the group of store keys.

   ```go
    func NewApp(...) *App {